 - Red mulch

 Not sure which option to choose from?
-We can help you with that, too.
-One of our salespeople would be happy to help you over the phone.
-You can also stop by one of our locations in Woodstock, IL, or Lake in the Hills, IL, to sample some of the mulch for yourself.
+We can help you with that!
+One of our dedicated team members would happily help you over the phone.

 Speaking of our salespeople, they are some of the most helpful in the business.
 Don’t believe us?
-Check out the next section, in which the team has put together a list of common questions and our answers to help you with your mulch shopping.
+Check out the next section, in which the team has compiled a list of common questions and our answers to help you with your mulch shopping.

 9 Common Questions About Mulch for Sale Near Me Answered